SEND Reforms 2026: What Every School Needs to Know

 The capital investment for building and equipping Inclusion Bases comes from the 3.7 billion pound fund that also covers 60,000 new specialist places across the country.

-For a classroom teacher, this changes the dynamic of supporting students with additional needs.
+For a classroom teacher, this changes the active of supporting students with additional needs.
 Rather than writing a referral and waiting, a teacher could consult directly with the speech and language therapist based in the school that week.
 The therapist might observe a lesson, suggest specific strategies, and model an approach that the teacher then continues independently.

 The reforms are backed by specific funding commitments.
 These are not indicative figures or subject to future spending reviews.
 They are confirmed allocations.